-Two athletes were racing and trying to reach the post as soon as possible.
+- Chariot races – two athletes were racing and trying to reach the post as soon as possible.
 There were four teams: red, white, green and blue.
-The spectator who came to the races was dressed in the colors of the favored team.
-This entertainment was the most popular. (more)
+The spectator who came to the races was dressed in the colours of the favoured team.
+This entertainment was the most popular.

-Theater of ancient Rome was a very diverse and interesting form of art.
-There were various festivals, street theaters, acrobatics and great performances of Plautus’ comedies or the tragedies of Seneca the Younger. (more)
+- Theatre – theatre of ancient Rome was a very diverse and interesting form of art.
+There were various festivals, street theatres, acrobatics and great performances of Plautus’ comedies or the tragedies of Seneca the Younger.

-At the beginning the games were held on forums and with time they were moved to huge amphitheaters.
-Initially, they were built of wood, with time the stone amphitheaters began to be erected.
-The most famous is pf course Colosseum, also known as the Flavian Amphitheater, built on an elliptical plan.
-In the center there is an arena filled with sand measuring 86 by 54 meters, and around there are rows of seats for 50 000 viewers on four floors equipped with arcades, supported on columns and pillars.
+In the beginning, the games were held on forums and with time they were moved to huge amphitheatres.
+Initially, they were built of wood, with time the stone amphitheatres began to be erected.
+The most famous is of course Colosseum, also known as the Flavian Amphitheater, built on an elliptical plan.
+In the centre, there is an arena filled with sand measuring 86 by 54 meters, and around there are rows of seats for 50 000 viewers on four floors equipped with arcades, supported on columns and pillars.
 The use of arcades on four floors was possible due to the use of concrete.
 Colosseum is a combination of practicality with decorativeness.
-Numerous exits made it possible to leave the amphitheater quickly, two of them were intended for the emperor.
-Under the surface of the arena there were cages with wild animals, warehouses for stage decorations and trapdoors.
+Numerous exits made it possible to leave the amphitheatre quickly, two of them were intended for the emperor.
+Under the surface of the arena, there were cages with wild animals, warehouses for stage decorations and trapdoors.
 The emperor sat on a special podium, and special places were designated for priests and vestals.
 For protection against heat or rain, the canvas curtain was stretched.

-Due to the fact that gladiatorial games enjoyed such popularity, amphitheaters were built in other cities, for example in Verona, Pompeii, but none were as powerful as the Colosseum.
-The amphitheater in Pompeii was built c.
+Due to the fact that gladiatorial games enjoyed such popularity, amphitheatres were built in other cities, for example in Verona, Pompeii, but none were as powerful as the Colosseum.
+The amphitheatre in Pompeii was built c.
 80 BCE, it was intended for 20 000 places, built in a hollow and surrounded by an earth embankment.

 There was also a game called Latrunculi (the term from which the origin of the name is suspected is “latrones” and refers to bandits or mercenaries).
 The size of the board was varied (8 × 8, 8 × 12, 10 × 9, 11 × 10).
 Each of the two players has counters – normal and one unique (usually referred to as aquila – “eagle.”
 Players move their stones successively.
 Any piece can move in any horizontal and vertical lines, any number of squares.
 If an opponent’s piece is between the two pieces of the player, then the surrounded one is being removed from the board.
 The object is to immobilize the “eagle” – to surround it so that it can not move.